sysrep/time-viz/Design_My_Timeline.md

-I have the all the data I need.
+I have all the data I need.
 It's time to design visual elements which represent the results of data analyisis.

 I will inject the application states, the two array contains the data, `this.state.sentimentOfEvents` and `this.state.emotionOfEvents`, into my `<Event />` component.
 Note that I am using the second parameter of `.map()` to make sure I assign the corret value of sentiment and emotion.